jgodi/angular2-fullstack-starter/README.md

 # Angular2 Fullstack Starter

-> A basic starter project that features Angular 2 and Express/Node.
-Can be written in either Typescript or ES6.
+> A basic starter project that features Angular 2 with ES6 and Express/Node.
 Has fully integrated unit and e2e tests.

 > Huge Kudos goes to the [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) for being a great example!